ckasarda/MorseCodeProject/README.md

 2. Source Code -> code from programming section including additional characters

-3. IO Files -> input and outputfiles fro test run revealing results for all program options
+3. IO Files -> input and outputfiles for test run revealing results for all program options